AMTA OR Newsletter Winter 2019-20

 Click a section above to jump straight there.

-I look forward to seeing you at an AMTA event soon.
-Happy Holidays!
+I look forward to seeing you at our Winter and Spring Events.

 Keep your finger on the pulse of coming board meetings and CE opportunities with our click here: Events Calendar